What is Injectafer?

 What's the Problem?

-Injectafer is the fastest growing form of intravenous iron injection in the U.S., but recent research has raised significant concerns about its safety.
-Clinical studies involving Injectafer indicate that the product increases the risk of severe hypophosphatemia (HPP) at rates higher than other alternative iron supplements.
+Injectafer is the fastest growing form of intravenous iron injection in the U.S., but recent research has raised significant clinical safety concerns about its safety.
+Clinical studies involving Injectafer indicate that the product increases the risk of severe hypophosphatemia (HPP) at rates higher than other alternative oral iron supplements.

-The manufacturer, American Regent, Inc., a subsidiary of Luitpold Pharmaceuticals, Inc., does not warn about the risk of severe hypophosphatemia with Injectafer, leaving patients and doctors unaware of the danger of Injectafer injuries.
+The manufacturer, American Regent, Inc., a subsidiary of Luitpold Pharmaceuticals, Inc., does not warn the public or medical community about the risk of severe hypophosphatemia with Injectafer, leaving patients and doctors unaware of the danger of Injectafer injuries.

 What is Hypophosphatemia?